bbaranoff/bbaranoff.github.io/projects/IMSI_Catcher.md

 # 2G IMSI Catcher

+**Radio-Telephony**

+- **Example of SFR:**

+**Article 1**

+– The French Radiotelephone Company ("Société Française de Radiotéléphonie") is authorized to use, in the 900 and 1800 MHz bands, the frequencies allocated to it in Article 2 of this decision to establish and operate a radio network open to the public in metropolitan
+France.
+For this, it complies with the provisions of the specifications located in appendix 2 of this decision.

+**Article 2**

+– The GSM channels allocated to the French Radiotelephone Company are, in accordance with the definitions in appendix 1:

+-   in the 900 MHz band, throughout mainland France: channels 75 to 124;
+-   in the 900 MHz band, only in very dense areas: channels 63 to 74;
+-   in the 1800 MHz band, throughout mainland France: channels 512 to 525 and 647 to 751

+For others Operator (GSM)

+ Operator GSM900  | DCS1800
+Orange   1→62 | 527→646
+SFR  63-74 & 75-124 | 512→525 & 647→751
+Bouygues 975-1023 | 752-885

+Free = ?
+(Free didn’t invest much in 2G antenna since 2G will die in 2025 in France the use Orange roaming )

 (Fooling MS : Mobile Station, the 2G phone) The MS doesn’t ask authentication from BTS (Base Transceiver Station, the relay antenna).
 So what to do to intercept ?
 Be a BTS… and that’s all just spoof the public values of the BTS (mcc,mnc exemple 208,15 for FreeMobile 208,01 for Orange, etc) and broadcast a stronger signal and it is done.
 How the implement a 2G BTS ? there are open sourced implementation on github.